Free Things to Do in Chad

 Get outside and explore without spending a dime.

-Manda National Park Perimeter Free
+Zakouma National Park Buffer Zone Hiking Free

 Budget-Friendly Extras